October 2017 nor'easter: New England

 In Maine, over 400,000 power outages were reported, some lasting over a week.
 Surpassing the Ice Storm of 1998, the storm became the largest weather-related power outage event in Maine history.
 There was widespread tree damage across the state, and some roads in coastal regions of the state were impassable for over a week.
+Additionally, portions of U.S. Route 2 near the border with New Hampshire was also washed out.

 In New Hampshire, nearly 300,000 power outages were reported, and the storm was the fourth-largest power outage in New Hampshire history.
 Numerous roads throughout the state were closed by washouts from heavy rain or from fallen trees, slowing initial damage assessment response.
 Gusts on Mount Washington reached 130 mph.
 Damage in New Hampshire totalled $4.1 million.

 In Vermont, a wind gust of 63 mph was recorded at the Burlington International Airport.
 Approximately 50,000 customers lost power in the state, and most had power restored within the next five days.
 Many schools were closed throughout the state, and the state's largest utility reported that over 500 field crews were restoring power on October 30.
 Damage amounted to $3 million.

 A wind gust of 93 mph occurred in Cape Cod, Massachusetts.
 In the state, damage amounted to $350,000.
 170,000 power outages occurred in the state of Connecticut.